How to Avoid Work Truck Downtime Caused by DPF Regeneration

 - Level two: The warning light begins to flash, and regeneration should be performed as soon as safely possible.

 - Level three: The warning light continues to flash, and the check engine light comes on.
-Regeneration should be performed immediately.
+DPF regeneration should be done immediately.
 If action isn’t taken, engine power will de-rate at a level that varies by manufacturer.

-- Level four: The DPF warning light flashes and the stop engine light comes on, meaning the soot level in the DPF is full.
+- Level four: The DPF warning light flashes and the stop engine light comes on.
+This means the soot level in the DPF is full.
 Engine power will de-rate — by as much as 40 percent — and begin a shutdown sequence.
-At this point, the operator cannot regenerate the DPF, and the truck must be taken to an authorized dealer to have the DPF removed so it can be cleaned or replaced.
+At this point, the operator cannot regenerate the DPF.
+The truck must be taken to an authorized dealer to have the DPF removed so it can be cleaned or replaced.

-When the stop engine light illuminates during level four, there is a serious engine system problem and it should be considered an emergency.
+When the stop engine light illuminates during level four, there is a serious engine system problem.
+It should be considered an emergency.
 The vehicle should be stopped and the ignition turned off.

 Filter buildup can also be impacted by weather.
-Idling the truck engine for three or more hours in freezing temperatures accelerates soot buildup in the DPF, requiring more frequent regeneration.
+Three or more hours of truck engine idling in freezing temperatures accelerates DPF soot buildup, requiring more frequent regeneration.

 Extended idling also results in greater hydrocarbon deposits and moisture in the DPF.
 This causes the engine rpm to automatically increase in order to clear the contaminants from the filter — burning additional fuel and increasing costs.

-The need to frequently check the DPF is an added task that causes interruption — and takes you away from getting work done.
+The need to frequently check the DPF is an added task that causes interruption.
+It takes you away from getting work done.

-It’s a hassle to stop work to perform a regeneration, and on some jobsites, technicians want to avoid the perception that they’re not working while a regeneration takes place.
-In addition, some operators may not want to perform the time-consuming regeneration at the end of a long work day and instead drive the truck home — even if engine power has been de-rated, limiting truck performance and speed.
+It’s a hassle to stop work to perform a regeneration.
+On some jobsites, technicians want to avoid the perception that they’re not working while a regeneration takes place.
+In addition, some operators may not want to perform the time-consuming regeneration at the end of a long work day.
+Instead, they drive the truck home — even if engine power has been de-rated, limiting truck performance and speed.

 If the engine shuts down and the truck must be towed to a dealer for DPF removal, this can add significantly more downtime to the process.
 The truck could be out of service for days, even weeks, if the shop is busy.

-Reducing engine idle hours not only saves substantial time and money through lower fuel costs and extended truck life, it also reduces the frequency of engine regeneration.
+Reducing engine idle hours saves substantial time and money through lower fuel costs and extended truck life.
+It also reduces the frequency of engine regeneration.

 Extending this necessary engine maintenance helps you reduce downtime and keep working — so you can save time and money and move on to the next job.